 - Trademark Licensing Agreement;

 - Logistics Management Agreement;

 - Agreements for Entrustment of Control and Coordination Services;

 - Property Management Agreement;

-- Purchase and sale agreements regarding certain MFLP assets originally held by the sponsor, and other contracts with regard to such assets.
+- Purchase and sale agreements regarding certain MFLP assets

 All of the above agreements are governed by Japanese law.

 MFLP is not involved in or threatened by any legal arbitration, administrative or other proceedings, the results of which might, individually or in the aggregate, be material.